 Occasionally, your water softener brine tank may form a hard crust, known as a salt bridge.
-Salt bridging is usually a result of too much humidity or too much salt inside the softener.
+A salt bridge is usually a result of too much humidity or too much salt inside the softener.

-Once the chunks of salt are floating in the water, scoop them out with a small container.
-The system is now ready to regenerate, and you can add new sodium straight away.
+- Once the chunks of salt are floating in the water, scoop them out with a small container.

-A way to avoid salt bridging altogether is to make sure you only fill your brine tank two-thirds of the way with salt.
-The top third should just be water, which should give enough space to stop bridging from happening.
+👨🔧 You can avoid salt bridge formation altogether by only filling your brine tank two-thirds of the way with salt.
+The top third should just be water.

 Fixing Salt Mushing

-Salt mushing is a similar problem that occurs in the bottom of the brine tank.
-Sometimes, salt pellets may not properly dissolve in water.
+Sometimes, salt pellets don’t properly dissolve in water.
 When this happens, the salt forms small granules that clump together, resulting in a mushy layer – or “salt mushing”.

-Try cleaning the brine tank if you discover salt mushing.
-The problem might have been a one-off issue, but if it returns, try a different brand, or a different type of sodium.
+Clean out the brine tank if you discover salt mushing.
+If the problem returns, try a different brand, or a different type of sodium.